-Establish and implement intergovernmental initiatives, such as small business opportunities and regional strategic initiatives such as identifying collaborative solutions for addressing homelessness.
+Establish and implement intergovernmental initiatives such as equity work, small business opportunities, and regional strategic initiatives such as identifying collaborative solutions for addressing homelessness.
 Intergovernmental activities complement Council of Government projects specifically focused on local government services and quality of life that are of benefit to the member agencies.

-With authorization from the SBCTA/SBCOG Board in 2022, staff moved forward and completed a regional study as the starting point for determining communities within jurisdictions that are historically underserved.
-The study drilled down to the community level and identified historically underserved communities demographically, geospatially, and by varying types of investments, providing important data to better understand the challenges faced by specific underserved communities across the region.
-This information has helped SBCTA/SBCOG and its policymakers to have a clearer understanding of existing conditions and to prepare a data matrix to assist in making informed recommendations and options to address various challenges as staff, through the Board of Directors, finalizes the SBCTA/SBCOG Engagement Framework.
-Significant progress was made toward this end; through meetings with the SBCOG Ad Hoc Committee, Staff Working Group, and Community Working Group, work on this framework is approximately 80% complete.
+Building on the work done by the Equity Ad Hoc Committee in previous fiscal years, and authorization from the SBCTA/SBCOG Board, staff moved forward and completed a Regional Equity Study (Study) as the starting point for determining communities within jurisdictions that are affected by inequities.
+The Study drilled down to the community level and identified disadvantaged communities demographically, geospatially, and by varying types of investments, providing important data to better understand the challenges faced by specific disadvantaged communities.
+This information will help SBCTA/SBCOG and its policymakers to have a clearer understanding of existing conditions and to prepare a data matrix to assist in making informed recommendations and options to address various challenges in equity, particularly as staff moves to create and implement an Equity Framework for SBCOG and SBCTA.
+Significant progress was made toward creating an Equity Framework; through meetings with the Ad Hoc Committee, Staff Working Group, and Community Working Group, a definition for equity and draft equity goals, strategies, and metrics were developed.

-- 1. Entered into a vendor contract to complete the SBCTA/SBCOG Engagement Framework - 2.
+- 1. Entered into a vendor contract to complete an Equity Framework for SBCTA and SBCOG - 2.
 Implemented a Small Business component to the annual Business-to-Business event, hosting one Small Business Vendor Fair.

-- 1. Planning and coordination within SBCTA/SBCOG and among local agencies to develop and implement the SBCTA/SBCOG Engagement Framework. - 2.
+- 1. Planning and coordination within SBCTA/SBCOG and among local agencies to develop and implement an Equity Framework. - 2.
 Coordination and implementation with cities, the county, non-profits, and stakeholders for implementation of the Small Business Component of the Business-to-Business event, rebranded in the COG Work Plan (Task 2910) as Small Business Vendor Fairs. - 3.
-Coordination with the City/County Manager's Technical Advisory Committee (CCMTAC) to receive direction on regional small business initiatives, the San Bernardino Regional Housing Trust, and the Homelessness Strategic Plan. - 4.
-Updates to the General Policy Committee and Board and receipt of direction as needed on the SBCTA/SBCOG Engagement Framework, regional small business initiatives, and the Homelessness Strategic Plan. - 5.
+Coordination with the City/County Manager's Technical Advisory Committee (CCMTAC) to receive direction on the Equity Framework, regional small business initiatives, and the Homelessness Strategic Plan. - 4.
+Updates to the General Policy Committee and Board and receives direction as needed on the Equity Framework, regional small business initiatives, and the Homelessness Strategic Plan. - 5.
 Planning and coordination with member agencies and stakeholders for the Homelessness Strategic Plan. - 6.
 Planning and coordination with local agencies, small businesses, and local chambers to create a vision and scope for a Regional Small Business Certification program.

-Budgetary changes are mainly due to an increase in the SBCOG Workplan implementation.
+Budgetary changes are mainly due to an increase due to SBCOG Workplan implementation.

-- 1. SBCTA/SBCOG Engagement Framework. - 2.
+- 1. Equity Framework. - 2.
 Homelessness Strategic Plan White Paper and Scope of Work. - 3.
-Development of a Scope of Work for a Regional Small Business Certification. - 4.
+Development of a Scope of Work Regional Small Business Certification. - 4.
 Host two (2) Small Business Vendor Fairs. - 5.
 Implementation of Smart County Early Action Plan components, in collaboration with local jurisdictions and pending funding availability.